CoDaS-Lab/Discrete_PIOT/README.md

 Folders:
 ./SRC : source codes for performing PIOT simulations
-./synthetic : contains python codes for running batch jobs, Jupyter Notebooks for simulations and plots, and pickle files for data in the paper
+./synthetic : contains python codes for running batch jobs, Jupyter Notebooks for simulations and plots, and pickle files for data in the paper (Note: several large size files are not included)

 Required packages and version
 \----------------------------